Southern massive stars at high angular resolution. Physical separations and mass ratios: Methods

 \subsection{Distance determination}

-To convert the observed projected separations of the companions on the sky to a projected physical separation, the distances from Earth to the targets are needed.
-Unfortunately, the \gaia\ distance estimates for bright stars and for binary systems can be unreliable, especially when dealing with binary systems in the range of separation that we are covering.
+To convert the observed projected separations of the companions on the sky to a projected physical separation, the distances to the targets are needed.
+While \gaia\ distance estimates are valuable for many targets, for bright stars and for binary systems they can be unreliable, especially when dealing with binary systems in the separation range covered here.
 Specifically, the astrometric measurements of the photocenter can be impacted by the scanning direction of \gaia\ with respect to the instantaneous orientation of the binary system on the sky.
 The \gaia\ measurements for bright, hot stars might further be subject to a number of systematics \citep{als3}.
-We thus developed an alternative calibration strategy based on absolute magnitudes calibration as a function of spectral type (SpT) and luminosity class (LC) to determine the distance homogeneously for our entire sample.
+Some of the stars in our sample are also simply not in Gaia DR3, or have extreme uncertainties.
+To provide a homogeneous distance determination of the whole sample of stars, we developed an alternative strategy based on an absolute magnitude calibration as a function of spectral type (SpT) and luminosity class (LC).
+We then used the stars that do have reliable {\it Gaia} distances to assess the accuracy of our calibration.